ditlef9/python-nextjs-postgresql-devsecops-gcp/user-feedback-form/README.md

 - Activity: Draw a simple diagram showing how these components interact.

 4. **DevSecOps Integration** <br>
-- Integrate Github repository with Snyk.
-What is the benefits and drawbacks of using 'latest'?<br>
+- Integrate Github repository with Snyk.<br>
 - Reflection: What are the benefits and drawbacks of using 'latest' in dependencies?

 5. **Creating the Form**<br>